Hyperaktiv-ai/hyperaktiv.github.io/pages/Tracking_setup.md

 ## Revenue

 A ``revenue`` event must be pushed everytime a payment is confirmed by the payment gateway.
-Most payment gateways (such as Stripe) offer the possibility to define a callback URL when payment is processed.
+Most payment gateways (such as Stripe) offer the possibility to define a callback URL when payment is confirmed ; the revenue event should be pushed when this confirmation is received.
 Depending on how your app is structured, there are 2 possibilities :
-1. the user is redirected to a confirmation page where the payment information is available
+1. the user is redirected to a confirmation page where the payment information is available (client side implementation)
-2. the payment information is not available in a page
+2. the payment information is not available in a page (server side implementation)

+Don't hesitate to contact us on [Slack community] if you struggle with the implementation.

-### Confirmation page
+### Client-side implementation
-In your app, the callback URL should lead to a payment confirmation page, displayed to the user.
-We can push a revenue event to GTM in this confirmation page.
+If the callback URL redirects to a confirmation page displayed to the user, the revenue event can be pushed to GTM's datalayer.
 The page requires the amount, currency, product and subscription type in order to set the properties, so it might happen that you will have to append those parameters to the callback URL you provide to Stripe, so they can then be extracted in the confirmation page.
-Don't hesitate to contact us on [Slack community] if you struggle with the implementation.

 Insert this piece of Javascript will send an event to Google Tag Manager :
 ````